Skip to Main Content

 Set up auto-pay

-Since your payment history is the most important factor that determines your FICO score, you need to make sure you never pay your credit card bill after it’s due.
-If you’re worried you’ll forget, consider setting up automatic payments to be drawn from your bank account on your credit card bill’s due date.
+Since your payment history is the most important factor that determines your FICO score, you need to make sure you never pay your credit card bill late If you’re worried you’ll forget, consider setting up automatic payments to be drawn from your bank account on your credit card bill’s due date.

-You can even set up auto-pay for just the minimum payment amount to be paid automatically.
+You can even set up auto-pay to pay for just the minimum payment amount.
 This won’t help you avoid carrying a balance from one billing cycle to the next, but it will help you avoid late fees and being hit with a penalty APR.

 Earn rewards on spending

-If your new credit card offers cash back or rewards points on your spending, you should be making the most of this benefit without putting yourself at risk.
-For example, make sure to charge purchases that fall within any bonus categories your card offers, but don’t overspend just to earn rewards.
+If your new credit card offers cash back or rewards points on your spending, you should take advantage of this benefit without putting yourself at risk.

 Rewards aren’t worth it if you wind up carrying a balance.
 With most cash back credit cards offering 2 percent back at most and current interest rates on cards hovering around 18 percent, it’s easy to see how chasing rewards while you’re in debt is a losing proposition.

-By knowing which perks your credit card offers, you’ll be in the best position to take advantage.
+By knowing which perks your credit card offers, you’ll be in the best position to take advantage of them.
 Just remember that most perks require you to pay for something with your card first.
 For example, you’ll only get travel insurance benefits for trips you charge to your credit card, and purchase protections only apply to items you paid for with your credit card.

 Monitor your credit score

 Finally, make sure to monitor your credit usage and your progress throughout your journey to building credit.
-Doing so can help you spot problems as soon as they occur, and monitoring your credit can also help you spot signs of identity theft or fraud.
+Monitoring your credit can help you spot problems as soon as they occur and help you spot signs of identity theft or fraud.

 Fortunately, many credit card companies give you access to a free credit score within your monthly credit card statement.
 Programs like Capital One’s CreditWise and Chase’s Credit Journey can also help you track your credit score and overall credit health for free.